CULTofBEETROOT/GnuPG_25519_unattended_Master_and_Sub_4dummies/README.md

  bash /home/$USER/Downloads/FIRST.sh
 ```

-Step 2: Create the USB Key with LUKS
+STEP 2: Create the USB Key with LUKS
  1. Start this step in root mode:

 ```bash
  bash /home/$USER/Downloads/SECOND.sh
 ```

-Step 3: Save GPG Master and Subkeys on the USB Device
+STEP 3: Save GPG Master and Subkeys on the USB Device
  1. Start this step in root mode.
 You may need to change the permissions of the script to make it executable.
  Use the following command: